 Midway through the first half, the Fayetteville State Broncos needed a spark.
 Jarmel Baxter provided one.
 And for a while, that was enough.
 But the Broncos couldn't overcome 22 turnovers and 28 fouls and Virginia Union had four players score in double figures to rally past Fayetteville State 82-77 on Monday in a nonconference game between CIAA foes

-Corey Thompson is currently in his second season as an Assistant Coach with the Fayetteville State men's basketball program.
+Corey Thompson is beginning his fourth season as an assistant coach with the Fayetteville State men's basketball program.

 Thompson joined the Broncos coaching staff in 2011-12 after a successful tenure at UNC Pembroke.
 He was a member of the Braves' coaching staff for five years from 2006-11.
 Thompson helped lead his big men to the seventh-best rebounding margin (+8.0) in the nation during the 2010-11 campaign, as well as the top spot in the Peach Belt Conference in the same category.
 UNC Pembroke also finished the season 36th in the nation in both field-goal percentage defense (40.9) and blocked shots per game (4.2).
 The 2010-11 squad finished with the highest win total by a UNCP team since the school moved to the NCAA Division II ranks prior to the 1992-93 season as well as advancing to their first PBC Tournament Championship game and the school's first-ever NCAA Division II Tournament appearance.